Materials-Consortia/OPTIMADE/optimade.rst

 **REQUIRED keys**

-- :field:`type`: String or List.
+- :field:`type`: List.
   Specifies the corresponding JSON type for this level of the defined property and whether the property can be :val:`null` or not.
   The value is directly correlated with :field:`x-optimade-type` as explained below.

-  It MUST be one of:

-  - A string correlated with :field:`x-optimade-type` as follows.
+  It MUST be a one or two element list where the first element is a string correlated with :field:`x-optimade-type` as follows; if :field:`x-optimade-type` is:
-    If :field:`x-optimade-type` is:

     * :val:`"boolean"`, `"string"`, or `"integer"` then :field:`type` is the same string.
     * :val:`"dictionary"` then :field:`type` is `"object"`.